pipacsba/hass_db/README.md

 2.)b) and created a simple node js script to view the data similarily to the home-assistant history (server.js + index.html)

-2.)c) and created a simple node js script to view the data similarily to the home-assistant history (server.py + index.html)
+2.)c) and created a simple js+python script to view the data similarily to the home-assistant history (server.py + index.html)

 The files can be re-used, but primarily created for my need.
 I also need to admit, that this is my first node js (and js) application, so it is a bit more chaotic than I like.